-Getting the “language of your business” right is vital not only for search engine rankings and paid search quality scores.
+Getting the “language of your business” right is vital for search engine rankings and paid search quality scores.
 It is also the key to gaining the visibility and establishing the trust needed to be able to compete with local businesses, who are already at an advantage due to being native speakers.

 There is mounting evidence that customers and search engines are expecting more localization and user-friendly sites: